 Experience negotiating and drafting commercial construction contracts, including modifying AIA standard form contracts.

-Experience advising commercial clients in preserving claims against defaulting owners and contracts.
+Experience advising commercial clients in preserving claims against defaulting owners and contractors.

 Experience assisting commercial clients in pursuing claims for delays, unpaid base contract balance work, and unpaid change order work.